 The role of the lead professional is to:

-- To act as a single point of contact
+- act as a single point of contact

 It is not the responsibility of the lead professional to:

-The role of Lead Professional in Early Years Support (word 140kb, opens in new window)
+The role of the lead professional in Early Years Support (pdf 90kb)

 Contact Details for Early Years Support Team